-This is an intensive, interactive, and discussion-based course.
-Typically, I will introduce the main problems and methods using relevant background literature, datasets, and simulations.
-After each introduction, participants present assigned papers from the reading list (the assignment of papers takes place a few weeks before the course starts).
+This is an intensive and interactive.
+I typically introduce the main problems and methods using the relevant literature, datasets, and simulations.
+Participants then present assigned papers from the reading list (the assignment of papers takes place a few weeks before the course starts).
 To facilitate the discussion and learning experience, all participants are expected to have a recent version of Stata installed on their laptops when participating in the course.
-A separate guide to using Stata for empirical accounting research is provided in the Dropbox folder.
+A separate guide to using Stata for empirical accounting research can be found here: https://github.com/dveenman/stataguide.

 There are no formal entry requirements for this course in terms of background knowledge.
-However, participants are highly recommended to have passed at least one basic econometrics course and to have an understanding of the different types of archival data commonly encountered in quantitative accounting research.
-Without this background knowledge, the learning experience will most likely be less effective.
+However, participants are highly recommended to have passed at least one introductory econometrics course and to have an understanding of the different types of archival data commonly encountered in quantitative accounting research.
+Without this background knowledge, the learning experience may be less effective.
 Basic prior experience with Stata and do-files would be helpful as well, but is not required.